-There is only so much info I can share in a DM or email, so I wanted to take the time to write a post, even if it is exhaustive, on this topic.
+There is only so much info I can share in a DM or email, so I wanted to take the time to write a post, even if it isn’t exhaustive, on this topic.
 Obviously, I can’t cover every little detail that goes into blogging.
 There are entire blogs just about blogging.
-So, this might be a more general overview.
+So this might be a more general overview.
 There is SO much that goes into it, it’s impossible to cover in even a series of posts.
 The goal of this post is to give you a bird’s eye view into what it really takes to be a blogger.
-And, like everything I try to do when it comes to sharing on the internet, I’m going to be as HONEST and TRANSPARENT as I can – hence this being the “no-bullshit guide.”
+And, like everything I try to do when it comes to sharing on the internet, I’m going to be as HONEST and TRANSPARENT as I can — hence this being the “no bullshit guide.”

 Ready?
 Good.
 Let’s do this.

 My Blogging Story

 I can’t tell you how many times I’ve been asked, “So, how did you start blogging?”
 It’s as natural of a question as “Where did you two meet?” or “What’s your job?”

 In the spring of 2013 I was about to have my first summer vacation as a teacher.
 I don’t do well with idle hands and was thinking about what I could do to keep myself occupied during the months of July and August, and then this blog was born.
 I started it to be a creative outlet.
 A place to share some fun ideas (it started as recipes and some beauty reviews) and also a place to use my creative energy.

 It was great!
 I had tons of fun shooting my posts, writing the content, and learning about this whole new world of blogging.
 By the fall it had grown enough that I felt I couldn’t just give it up.
 Mind you, when I say it had grown I don’t mean I was making money.
 I just mean I had like 400 followers on Blogger and surely I couldn’t just let them down!